burner/semver/semver.md

 unacceptable to modify versioned releases.
 If it's appropriate, document the offending version and inform your users of the problem so that they are aware of the offending version.

+### I'm lazy, and I can't compare the public api by hand

+Write a tool that computes your next SemVer.

 ### What should I do if I update my own dependencies without changing the public API?